se-schwarz/django-brute_security/README.md

 *Basic Functinality*

-Prior to every login this module checks if the remote IP has tried to login to often during a given time period.
+This module provides basic functions to check if an IP trys to bruteforce on or many accounts at your django page.

-If the IP has to many login attempts it blocks it for a given time.
+It also provides posibilities to lock an IP.

 *Installation*